Higher Education and Leadership Studies, Ed.D.

 - Offered fully online with synchronous and asynchronous meeting times.

-- Sessions are a combination of synchronous and asynchronous meetings.
-Synchronous sessions may include discussions with the full class or small group, or student-faculty meetings.
+- Synchronous sessions may include discussions with the full class or small group, or student-faculty meetings.
 Students are expected to attend and participate in the synchronous meetings for each class.

 - Both Blackboard and Web Ex, a video conferencing tool, support our online learning environment.
 Learn more about how online learning works and the expectations of a successful online learner.